C-MTY-TC1028-005-2113/ciclo-for-47a255/README.md

 ![Tec de Monterrey](images/logotecmty.png)
-# Ejercicios con estatutos de repetición
+# Ejercicios con estatuto de repetición for

-- 01 Cuenta Números
+- A01 Cuenta Números
-- 02 Suma Números

-- 03 Suma Hasta N
+- A02 Suma Hasta N
-- 04 Lista de Precios

-- 05 Promedio Sencillo
+- A03 Promedio Sencillo
-- 07 Cantidad Pares

-- 08 Rango Pares Simple
+- A04 Rango Pares Simple
-- 10.1 Alterna Caracteres con Contador
+- A05 Alterna Caracteres con Contador

-- 18 Factorial
+- A06 Factorial
-- 23 Pino de Navidad
+- A07 Pino de Navidad

-- 25 Triángulo Astériscos
+- A08 Triángulo Astériscos
-- 28 Secuencia Fibonacci
+- A09 Secuencia Fibonacci